Learn to Hunt

 record 4 pounds, 9 ounces - Green Castle Lake, Marshall County, May 1981 - Ted Trowbridge, Marshalltown, Iowa

 crappie have delicate mouths, don't get carried away when you set the hook, a firm tug is plenty to set the hook

 White Crappie tolerate turbid waters better than Black Crappie and are more abundant in waters that have lots of silt.
 It is abundant in all reaches of the Mississippi River.
 Some of the large interior streams have dense populations of White Crappie.
 Many farm ponds have been stocked with White Crappie, but their well-being in these small water bodies is seldom satisfactory.

 White crappie young feed mostly on copepods, cladocerans and other zooplankton during the first year of life.
 During late summer of their first year, young crappie start eating aquatic insects, which remain an important food item for the rest of their life.
 Crappie start eating small fish in the second year, which become the staple food in adulthood.

-White crappie spawning activity occurs in late April or early May when the water temperature reaches 56 degrees F. The male crappie fans out a depression in the bottom, usually in a cove or small embayment that is protected from wave action.
+White crappie spawn in late April or early May when the water temperature reaches 56 degrees.
+The male crappie fans out a depression in the bottom, usually in a cove or small embayment that is protected from wave action.
 Many nests may be located in a cove at depths from 1 to 20 feet, but usually 3 to 10 feet.
-Female white crappie enter the spawning area and deposit their eggs in one or more of the nests, which are immediately fertilized by the male fish.
+Female White Crappie enter the spawning area and deposit their eggs in one or more of the nests, which are immediately fertilized by the male fish.
 The number of eggs in a crappie nest varies, but a nest can hold up to 20,000.